 The key management personnel of the charity comprise the trustees who are not employed by the charity.
-The total benefits of the key management personnel of the charity were £nil (2017: £2,505).
+The total benefits of the key management personnel of the charity were £nil (2018: £nil).

 11 Trustee remuneration and expenses, and related party transactions